-Note: If you are filing a petition for a protective order against a minor (ages 13-17), you will have to go to the Office of Juvenile Affairs District Court.
-You can find your county by clicking on the OK Office of Juvenile Affairs page.
+Note: If you are filing a petition for a protective order against a minor aged 13-17, you will have to file in the local court that has power (jurisdiction) over juvenile matters.2

 Find the civil court clerk and request a petition for a protective order, and also tell the clerk if you need immediate protection and want an ex parte order.

-You can also find links to petitions online by going to the OK Download Court Forms page.
+You can also find links to petitions online by going to the Oklahoma Download Court Forms page.

 Step 2: Bring photo ID for you and identifying information about the abuser.